 One thing we know is this clown can't do it.

-Uh I don't know how many missiles he's got.
+I don't know how many missiles he's got.

 Isn't it amazing how all of these Clinton officials leave the country and then launch salvos of their own attacking this country?

-Oh, it's our fault, don't you see?
+Oh, it's our fault.

 This is the woman who once bemoaned the fact that the United States is the only superpower in the world.

-Madeline Albright said the message out of Iraq is the wrong one.
+Madeleine Albright said the message out of Iraq is the wrong one.

-The message out of Iraq is that if you don't Have nuclear weapons, you get invaded.
+The message out of Iraq is that if you don't have nuclear weapons, you get invaded.

 If you do have nuclear weapons, you don't get invaded.

-She said this in Moscow at an investors' conference.
+She said this in Moscow at an investors conference.

 Albright, as you recall, visited North Korea in October 2000, becoming the highest level American official who ever traveled to that country.